-- Conducted desk reviews in order to gain more insight into the operations of the Board and its committees and validated the representations made by Directors. - Designed and administered questionnaires to the Directors to obtain their views on the performance of the Board as a whole and of its committees. - Conducted interviews with the Chairman of the Board, Chief Executive Officer (CEO)/Managing Director (MD) and the DeputyManaging Directors to gain a better understanding of the Board's operations. - Analysed the findings from the desk reviews, questionnaires, and interviews to reach our conclusions and recommendations.
+- Conducted desk reviews in order to gain more insight into the operations of the Board and its committees and validated the representations made by Directors. - Designed and administered questionnaires to the Directors to obtain their views on the performance of the Board as a whole and of its committees. - Conducted interviews with the Chairman of the Board, Chief Executive Officer (CEO)/Managing Director (MD) and the Deputy Managing Director to gain a better understanding of the Board's operations. - Analysed the findings from the desk reviews, questionnaires, and interviews to reach our conclusions and recommendations.

-KeyFinding and status
+Key Finding and status

-The table below provides a summary of key issues identified during the review and their status as at the December 2024.
+The table below provides a summary of key issues identified during the review and their status as at the December 2024;

-No. Key Finding Recommendation Timeline for implementation Status There was no evidence of a documented policy on Information Security that covers outsourcing, survivability, backup and recovery from cyber incidents and disaster events.
-There was also no evidence of a draftpolicy on outsourcing. board approval of an Information board approval of an Information Security policy that covers outsourcing, survivability, backup and recovery cyber incidents and disaster onts.
-There was also no evidence of Resolved 2.
-The Bank has not performed any reviews of the stresses applied at the business levels as well as reverse stress- testings to examine the impact of selected scenarios from a 'bottom up'.
-Perspective as required by Appendix Section 37 of the BoG Corporate Governance Directive.
-Management should perform quarterly reviews of the stresses applied at the business levels as well as perform semi-annual reverse stress-testing to examine the impact of selected scenarios from a 'bottom up' perspective as required by Appendix Section 37 of the BoG Corporate Governance Directive.
-Immediately Resolved 3.
-There was no evidence of the board's self-assessment of its performance as a whole, including its sub-committees, and of individual board members in order to review the effectiveness of its own governance practices and procedures as required by Section 46 of the BoG Corporate Governance Directive. self-assessment reviews for the board.
-The results of these assessments should be Immediately Resolved 4.
-The Bank has no succession plan for keymanagement positions as required in section 17 of the BoG Corporate Governance Directive.
-Management of the Bank should develop a succession plan to cover all the critical roles in the Bank.
-The document should be submitted at the next board meeting for review and approval as required by Section 17 of the BoG Corporate Governance Directive.
-Immediately Resolved
+No. Key Finding Recommendation Timeline for implementation Status 1.
+There was no evidence of a documented policy on Information Security that covers outsourcing, survivability, backup and recovery from cyber incidents and disaster events.
+There was also no evidence of a draft policy on outsourcing.
+Management should develop and have board approval of an Information Security policy that covers outsourcing, survivability, backup and recovery from cyber incidents and disaster events in adherence to the Cyber & Information Security Directive, 2018 - Appendix Section 5.
+Management should also ensure board approval of the policy on outsourcing. immediately Resolved 2.
+The bank has not performed any reviews of the stresses applied at the business levels as well as reverse stress- testings to examine the impact of selected scenarios from a 'bottom up' Perspective as required by Appendix Section 37 of the BoG Corporate Governance Directive Management should perform quarterly reviews of the stresses applied at the business levels as well as perform semi-annual reverse stress-testing to examine the impact of selected scenarios from a 'bottom up' perspective as required by Appendix Section 37 of the BoG Corporate Governance Directive. immediately Resolved 3.
+There was no evidence of the board's self-assessment of its performance as a whole, including its sub-committees, and of individual board members in order to review the effectiveness of its own governance practices and procedures as required by Section 46 of the BoG Corporate Governance Directive. for the board.
+The results of these assessments should be immediately Resolved 4.
+The Bank has no succession plan for key management positions as required in section 17 of the BoG Corporate Governance Directive.
+Management of the bank should develop a succession plan to cover all the critical roles in the bank.
+The document should be submitted at the next board meeting for review and approval as required by Section 17 of the BoG Corporate Governance Directive. immediately Resolved